peterhinch/micropython_ra8875/docs/GUI.md

 Demos for 800x480 displays only.
  1. `audio.py` A control panel for a HiFi system with simulated audio.
  2. `kbd.py` A qwerty keyboard feeding a textbox.
+ 3. `tty.py` A very basic terminal for accessing another MicroPython target's REPL via a UART.
+Responses are displayed in a textbox.

 In case of problems see [Troubleshooting](./GUI.md#11-troubleshooting).